softwareInkhub/EschoolInnovate/README.md

 3. **Set environment variables**:

-   Create a `.env` file in the root directory with the following **required** environment variables:
+   Create a `.env` file in the root directory with the following environment variables:

    ```
-   # Required AWS credentials
+   # For production (using DynamoDB)
    AWS_ACCESS_KEY_ID=your_access_key_id
    AWS_SECRET_ACCESS_KEY=your_secret_access_key
+   AWS_REGION=your_preferred_region  # defaults to us-east-1 if not set

-   # Recommended for session security in production (optional in development)
+   # Recommended for session security in production
    SESSION_SECRET=random_string_for_session_security

-   # Optional: AWS region (defaults to us-east-1 if not specified)
-   AWS_REGION=your_preferred_region
+   NODE_ENV=production  # enables secure cookies
    ```

    Alternatively, set them directly in your EC2 instance:

    ```
-   # Required environment variables
+   # For production (using DynamoDB)
    export AWS_ACCESS_KEY_ID=your_access_key_id
    export AWS_SECRET_ACCESS_KEY=your_secret_access_key
+   export AWS_REGION=your_preferred_region  # defaults to us-east-1 if not set

    # Recommended for production environments
    export SESSION_SECRET=random_string_for_session_security
    export NODE_ENV=production  # enables secure cookies

-   # Optional environment variables
-   export AWS_REGION=your_preferred_region  # defaults to us-east-1 if not set
    ```

+   > **Note**: For local development, you don't need to set AWS credentials at all.
+The application will automatically use in-memory storage, which is ideal for development and testing.

 4. **Build the application**:
    ```